finos/common-domain-model/docs/product-model.md

 To represent this, the `MeasureSchedule` type extends `MeasureBase` with a set of date and value pair attributes represented by the `DatedValue` type.
-In that structure, the existing `value` attribute can still be omitted but, when present, represents the schedule\'s initial value.
+In that structure, the existing `value` attribute can still be omitted but, when present, represents the schedule's initial value.

 ``` Haskell
 type MeasureSchedule extends MeasureBase: